atapas/horoscope-app/README.md

-# prediction
+# Prediction

-A new Flutter project.
+A new Flutter project to build an app that has basic layout, routing and server communication over REST APIs.
+What would be better than knowing your Horoscope in real!

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a Flutter application.

 A few resources to get you started if this is your first Flutter project: